sonrabakarim/barlkk/_posts/2016-08-11-swarm-clusters-digital-ocean.md

 ## Connect node environments with Machine

-Connect to manager node and initialize swarm on it the following:
+Connect to manager node and initialize swarm on it with the following:

     eval $(docker-machine env swarm-manager) && \
     docker swarm init --advertise-addr $(docker-machine ip swarm-manager)